Petyo156/Petyo156/README.md

 - 👋 Hi, I’m @Petyo156
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java at Softuni
+- 🏫 Technical University Varna

 <!---
 Petyo156/Petyo156 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.